-And it’s not just the front of the space that’s important; Everything is a part of the equation.
-From the arrangement of merchandise, to the lighting that accentuates it, to the packaging, it’s important to not let any detail go unnoticed.
+To deliver a good experience the look and feel needs to be spot on.
+And that doesn’t just happen.
+It needs to be designed to do so.
+But what do we mean by design?
+It’s not just the front of the space and window display that’s important; everything is a part of the equation.
+From the arrangement of merchandise, to the lighting that accentuates it, to the packaging.
+It’s important to not let any detail go unnoticed.

-When choosing the perfect layout for your pop-up shop, you’ll want one that can seamlessly guide your customers throughout the entire space.
-It’s a tricky balance, finding the right amount of space for customers, product on display, and room for your staff.
+When choosing the perfect layout for your pop-up shop , you’ll want one that can seamlessly guide your customers throughout the entire space and retail experience.
+It’s a tricky balance, finding the right amount of space for customers, products on display, and room for your staff.

 Depending on how big your space is, the first five to 15 feet is called the “decompression zone,” where customers transition from outside to being inside your pop-up.
 Any products displayed in this area may be overlooked, so keep it free of merchandise or promotions you really want customers to see.